Picture Gallery 2020-2021

 Final remarks were given by Debby N as a walk down memory lane to experiences by our members back in 1960: top song, sports, Theater, President, TV shows, price of items such as cars, gasoline, how we communicated with dial up phone, transistor radios, and nightly news sitting near a tiny B and W or a new color TV.
 Tv shows ranged from the Real McCoys to Gunsmoke, Wagon Train and Andy Griffith.
 Movies ranged from Exodus to Psycho.
 Innovations were of Xerox, aluminum cans, baby seats and artificial turf.
 We learned slang of "Outta Sight" and "Hang Loose" while "Twisting" music of Chubby Checker and slow dancing to number one Elvis "Are you Lonesome Tonight" or "Its now or Never."

 Members and Guests were invited to enjoy looking at our chapter's history in the scrapbooks, pictures, stories and chapter artifacts of the gavel, proclamations and Clough Valley NSDAR Charter with the 19 Charter Members signatures along with their names.
-Waldschmidt descendants shared their pictures.
+The 4 memebers who are Christian Waldschmidt descendants shared their history and some pictures.

-Guests enjoyed the celebration food and refreshments along with the beautifully decorated DAR Cakers of the Homestead with member docents were open to attendees.
-Pictures follow from the EVENT.
+Guests enjoyed the celebration food and refreshments along with the beautifully decorated DAR cake.

 On June 5th, Clough Valley Chapter celebrated our 60th Anniversary of Service 1960-2020 at the historic House and Welcome Center of the OSDAR Christian Waldschmidt Homestead in Camp Dennison, Ohio.